uviclibraries/html-css/act-4.md

 Notice that the content of my `about.html` page is stacked like a list, from top to bottom.
 This stacking is the default layout of HTML files, but CSS can change this layout in a number of ways.

-But, before we can make any layout changes, we need to understand CSS "classes".
+But, before we can make any layout changes, let's take a look at CSS "classes".

 ## CSS classes
 - Earlier, we had looked at CSS "selectors," such as the `h1` in the example, below: